 VMblog: How does your company and product fit within the VMware ecosystem?

-VMblog: Finally, what are you looking forward to most at this year's event?
+VMblog: What are you looking forward to most at VMworld this year?

 Kiran: Automation continues to gain steam.
 Environment complexity continues to be one of the Top 3 barriers to digitization.
 It will be interesting to see how our offerings continue to resonate to the VMworld attendees in this regard.
 There's a wave of consolidation going on.
 The Dell/EMC/VMware dynamics have had all the ingredients of a blockbuster movie in the industry.
 It'll be interesting to see the impact of that on the rest of the industry - including the traditional vendors as well as startups.

 VMblog: How many times have you sponsored VMworld before?
 And what keeps you coming back?